nyushima/collective-methods/regular-expressions/README.md

 </pre>

 ###Example 2: Scrape Prices
-Uses a regular expression to remove $, £, and ￥ from prices before calculating the sum and average from Amazon US, UK, or CN:
+Uses a Regular Expression to remove $, £, and ￥ from prices before calculating the sum and average from Amazon US, UK, or CN:

 <pre>
 from bs4 import BeautifulSoup